-It is important to point out that in order to draw up this protocol, the work by Butler et al.[11], a guide to draw up protocols of systematic qualitative reviews, as well as the Enhancing transparency in reporting the synthesis of qualitative research (ENTREQ) statement,[12] have been used as informative support.
-At the same time, the Preferred Reporting Items for Systematic reviews and Meta-Analysis Protocols (PRISMA-P) statement[13] (see online supplementary additional file 1) have also been used and completed to prepare this systematic review protocol.
+It is important to point out that in order to draw up this protocol, the work by Butler et al, 11 a guide to draw up protocols of systematic qualitative reviews, and the Enhancing transparency in reporting the synthesis of qualitative research (ENTREQ) statement 12 have been used as informative support.
+At the same time, the Preferred Reporting Items for Systematic Reviews and Meta-Analyses Protocols (PRISMA-P) statement 13 (see online supplementary additional file 1) has also been used and completed to prepare this systematic review protocol.